namratasgit/Docker_using_Jenkins/README.md

 Access the application by navigating to http://localhost:8080/CalculatorWebApp (assuming your servlet container is running on port 8080).

 2. Create a new pipeline job

-3. Configure  General  github project(provide repo url), build triggers git hook trigger for scm polling, pipeline follow below steps
+3. Configure --> General --> github project(provide repo url), build triggers --> git hook trigger for scm polling, pipeline--> follow below steps

 4. Pipeline
 Pipeline syntax-

-Steps checkout: chexkout from version control
+Steps--> checkout: chexkout from version control
 SCM – Git, Repo URL- …., Branches to build --> */master Generate the pipeline and copy paste in the script